dennyzhang/challenges-cloudformation-jenkins/Scenario-302/README.md

    * [Procedures](#procedures)

 # Requirements
-1. Finish Scenario-301, create CloudWatch for DNS endpoint
+1. Finish Scenario-301
-2. In CF, export Instance
+2. In ELB, enable logging and monitoring
 3. In Jenkins deployment, create a pipeline

 # Procedures